khangronky/Keen2Dare/game_submission/README.md

 ## 📖 Overview

-**Climate Reigns** is a 2D, browser-based decision-making game inspired by the _Reigns_ series.
+**Preigns** is a 2D, browser-based decision-making game inspired by the _Reigns_ series.
 You play as the **Minister of Climate Affairs**, making tough choices to balance four critical metrics: Environment, Economy, People's Support, and Energy Supply.

 The game aims to raise awareness about **climate action and sustainability challenges** in Vietnam and Australia through an experience that is fun, educational, and slightly satirical.